openharmony/filemanagement_filemanagement_cangjie_wrapper/README.md

 **Figure 1** Architecture of the file management subsystem
 ![filemanagement_cangjie_wrapper architecture](figures/filemanagement_cangjie_wrapper_architecture_en.png)

-- 文件IO接口：provide file creation, access and random read-write interface;
+- FileIO Interface：provide file creation, access and random read-write interface.
-- 文件流接口：provide the capability interface for reading and writing files in a streaming manner;
+- File Stream Interface：provide the capability interface for reading and writing files in a streaming manner.
-- 文件锁接口：provide file blocking and non-blocking interfaces for applying shared lock or exclusive lock and unlocking;
+- File Lock Interface：provide file blocking and non-blocking interfaces for applying shared lock or exclusive lock and unlocking.
-- 文件信息接口：provide basic statistical information interface including file size, access permission and modification time;
+- File Info Interface：provide basic statistical information interface including file size, access permission and modification time.
-- 应用文件URI接口：provides the URI interface for obtaining the application itself;
+- Application File URI Interface：provides the URI interface for obtaining the application itself.
-- 仓颉文件管理FFI接口定义：responsible for defining the C interoperable Changjie interface, which is used to implement the Changjie file management capability;
+- Cangjie file management FFI interface definition：responsible for defining the C interoperable Changjie interface, which is used to implement the Changjie file management capability.
-- 应用文件：provide secure sandbox quarantine technology for applications to ensure minimized permissions on the basis of application data security;
+- Application File：provide secure sandbox quarantine technology for applications to ensure minimized permissions on the basis of application data security.
-- 基础文件：Provides the ability to create, modify, and access files.
+- Basic File Management：Provides the ability to create, modify, and access files.

 ## Directory Structure